meilisearch/meilisearch-js/CONTRIBUTING.md

 ### Requirements

-To run this project, you will need:
+To run this project, you need [Node.js LTS or Maintenance](https://github.com/nodejs/release#release-schedule).

-- Node >= v18 and Node <= 22
-- Yarn v1.x

 ### Setup